Background

 I moved to Plum Island in 2011 & adopted a rescue dog from Arkansas named Roxy in 2012.
 We’ve walked the beach almost every morning, year-round since.

-On a dark and freezing morning during the winter of 2015, a plastic baby doll head left behind by the outgoing tide caught my eye.
+While walking the beach on a dark and freezing morning during the winter of 2015, a plastic baby doll head left behind by the outgoing tide caught my eye.
 I pried it loose from the frozen sand and took it home.
 This began my slide down the flotsam rabbit hole.

 All these items individually don’t say much, but together, they tell the story of all of us; what we value, consume, discard, hold nostalgic.